argoswamii/Wassserstoff/README.md

 Creating a style guide: To ensure that the colors, fonts, and icons were consistent throughout the project, a style guide was created.
 This provided a clear reference for all of the design elements and helped to maintain consistency across the project.

-Testing on different devices: To ensure that the design was responsive and looked good on all devices, it was tested on various different devices and screen sizes.
-Any issues that arose were addressed and adjusted accordingly.

 # Conclusion:
 In conclusion, the project presented a number of challenges, including converting a Figma design into React code, ensuring consistency in colors, fonts, and icons, and creating a responsive design.
 However, by breaking down the design, creating a style guide, and testing on different devices, these challenges were overcome.
 Overall, the project was a valuable learning experience and helped to develop new skills in web development.